 In Cambridge the term ‘examination’ covers all forms of assessment, including theses and dissertations.
 So please follow all instructions regarding examinations, even if you have no seated, hand-written exams.

 The University Board of Examinations oversees the whole process.

-The Academic Office co-ordinates examination matters at Hughes Hall.
+The Tutorial Office co-ordinates examination matters at Hughes Hall.

 (a) Entry for examinations